 All “HANA-fied” reports and transactions can be activated via the switch framework, so they will not modify the existing business logic when a company adopts the new system.
 Going further, all of these switches are reversible and can be activated independently.
 These features ensure maximum flexibility in the consumption of these optimizations while minimizing business disruptions for the companies that implement them.

 Here are a few of the benefits this new architecture provides to existing SAP Business Suite customers:

 You no longer have to run dialog processes in batch (i.e., “Batch is dead”).

-Remaining batch processes run faster, essentially turning them into “on demand” jobs.
+The remaining batch processes run faster, essentially turning them into “on-demand” jobs.